gijit/gi/README.md

 to the REPL at runtime, after import.
 The "regexp" and "os" shadow packages provide examples of how to do this.

+Some non-functions in the shadow package may need to be manually commented out in the generated file to finish preparation.
+The Go compiler will tell you which ones when you rebuild `gi`.

 While shadowing (sandboxing) does not allow arbitrary imports to be called from the inside the `gi` REPL at runtime without prior preparation, this is